 Winter at Filoli is a special season to enjoy the peace and beauty of the Garden.
-This year we are featuring our one of a kind Bonsai and Orchid Collection in the Garden.
+This year we are featuring our one of a kind Bonsai collection.
+Online we're showcasing the final exhibition of Filoli's botanical art certification program.
 Our virtual programming for the season will highlight stories of resilience from underrepresented and historically erased groups.

 Kristine Mays: Rich Soil